Which buildings are involved in renovations and relocations?

 To read more about the air quality tests, click here.

-- 2nd Floor Academic Fit Out: Planning for the installation of new door lock cores and Audio/Visual equipment in progress.
+- 2nd Floor Academic Fit Out: Installation of new Audio/Visual equipment scheduled for June.